-The EIS document should provide information for the following persons and groups, as the project stakeholders:
+The EIS document should provide information for the following project stakeholders:

-- for interested bodies and persons: a basis for understanding the project, prudent and feasible alternatives, affected environmental values, impacts that may occur and the measures to be taken to mitigate all adverse impacts - for affected groups or persons: that is, groups or persons with rights or interests in land, as defined under section 38 of the Environmental Protection Act 1999 or water as defined under the Water Act 2000 - for government agencies and referral bodies: a framework for decision-makers to assess the environmental aspects of the proposed project with respect to legislative and policy provisions, and based on that information, to make an informed decision on whether the project should proceed or not and if so, subject to what conditions, if any - for the proponent: a mechanism by which the potential environmental impacts of the project are identified and understood, including information to support the development of management measures, such as an environmental management plan, to mitigate the effects of adverse environmental impacts of the development.
+- · interested bodies and persons: a basis for understanding the project, prudent and feasible alternatives, affected environmental values, impacts that may occur and the measures to be taken to mitigate all adverse impacts - affected groups or persons: that is, groups or persons with rights or interests in land, as defined under section 38 of the Environmental Protection Act 1999 or water as defined under the Water Act 2000 - government agencies and referral bodies: a framework for decision-makers to assess the environmental aspects of the proposed project with respect to legislative and policy provisions, and based on that information, to make an informed decision on whether the project should proceed or not and if so, subject to what conditions, if any - the proponent: a mechanism by which the potential environmental impacts of the project are identified and understood, including information to support the development of management measures, such as an environmental management plan, to mitigate the effects of adverse environmental impacts of the development.

 The proponent is required to address the TOR to the satisfaction of the Coordinator-General before the EIS is made publicly available.
-It should be noted that the Coordinator-General does not evaluate the EIS until public notification is completed and the Coordinator-General has obtained any other material the Coordinator-General considers relevant to the project, including additional information or comment about the EIS and the project from the proponent.
+It should be noted that the Coordinator-General does not evaluate the EIS until public notification is completed and the Coordinator-General has obtained any other material considered relevant to the project, including additional information or comment about the EIS and the project from the proponent.

-6. EIS guidelines
+5. EIS guidelines